-Brigid Stacey Chief Nurse of DDCCG is the Chair of the System Quality and Performance Group Quality and Performance Committee meetings reinsated from June 20. as a result of the COVID 19 pandemic minutes GAPS IN CONTROL GAPS IN A SSUR Internal Develop and agree address inequalitie Agree a programm interventions, infor External e an evidence-based strategy to es. ne of work for appropriate rmed by public health data and wider determinants of health.
-Internal • ACTIONS BEING TAK (EN TO ADDRESS GAPS IN CONT IROL/ASSURANCE (INCLUDE TIMESCALES) Internal Timeframe External Long Term Conditions Strategy.
-Strategic Long Term Conditions Programme or system to collate and triangulate data and Long Term Conditions Board to identify group agree
+Brigid Stacey Chief Nurse of DDCCG is the Chair of the System Quality and Performance Group Quality and Performance Committee meetings reinsated from June 20. as a result of the COVID 19 pandemic minutes GAPS IN CONTROL GAPS IN A SSURANCE Internal External Develop and agree an evidence-based strategy to address inequalities.
+Agree a programme of work for appropriate interventions, informed by public health data and incorporating the wider determinants of health.
+Internal External Understanding health data and implications of Covid including disparities of outcomes.
+Understanding direct impacts and long-terr implications of Covid.
+Triangulating through system.
+ACTIONS BEING TAR KEN TO ADDRESS GAPS IN CON TROL/ASSURANCE (INCLUDE TIMESCALES) Internal Timeframe Long Term Conditions Strategy.
+Strategic Long Term Conditions Programme or system to collate and triangulate data and Long Term Conditions Board to identify group agree actions.
+TimeframeSept/ October 2020Sept/ October 2020September 2020